JCDC0/AIRP/README.md

 ## Disclaimer

-This project was "Vibe Coded"*.
+This project was made with AI.

 What does that mean?
 *   It was built rapidly to satisfy specific personal needs and aesthetic preferences.